 Sincerely, A Disney Cast Member.

-But this Cast Member was not the only one to make a plea for Guests to be kind.
-We came across another Reddit post which writes from the perspective of a friend and family member to Cast Members preparing to go back to work.
+But this Cast Member was not the only one to plea for Guests to be kind.
+We came across another Reddit post that writes from the perspective of a friend and family member to Cast Members preparing to go back to work.
 It reads:

 Please be extra nice to cast members and respect their distance during the pandemic!